top of page

 The evening will take place at a member's home (contact admin@kolnefesh.org.uk for details).
 Bring dairy or pareve finger food, snacks, or a dairy dessert (fuel to keep us going through the night).

-Note that as we will daven Shaharit for the first day of Shavuot at the close of the Tikkun Leyl, there will be no service at our usual premises on Monday June 2nd.
-A second-day Shavuot service will be held at 9.45am on Tuesday the 3rd (see below).
+Note that as we will daven Shaharit for the first day of Shavuot at the close of the Tikkun Leyl, there will be no service at our usual premises on Friday May 22nd.
+A second-day Shavuot service will be held at 9.30am on Shabbat May 23rd (see below).

 The Kol Nefesh Tikkun Leyl Shavuot